Fort Bend Property Taxes Cut in 88% of Informal Hearings

-Fort Bend County launched some of the most successful informal appeals in Texas during 2023.
-84.66% of all informal hearings ended in a reduction settlement across all property types, while 97.01% of homes got a profitable settlement.
-These combined settlements reduced taxable value by $1.85 billion.
-The Fort Bend Central Appraisal District (FBCAD) easily admitted to overcharging in these informal appeals, meaning there is much more aggressive taxation out there to find and cut.
-Join O’Connor’s Property Tax Protection Program(TM) today and get the best tax reduction you can receive.
+Fort Bend County launched some of the most successful informal appeals in Texas during 2024.
+88.41% of all informal hearings ended in a reduction settlement across all property types, while 94.81% of homes got a profitable settlement.
+These combined settlements reduced taxable value by $1.91 billion.
+The Fort Bend Central Appraisal District (FBCAD) admitted to overcharging in these appeals, meaning there is much more aggressive taxation out there to find and cut.
+Join O’Connor’s Property Tax Protection Program™ today and get the best tax reduction you can receive.
 There are no hidden fees or upfront costs to fret about, and you will not pay a dime unless your property taxes are lowered.
 Enroll, relax, and save.

 Resolved Informally Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.